fex01/ansible-openhab/README.md

 openhab
 =========

-## Disclaimer
+This role will set up an openHAB server as Docker container and is heavily inspired by [rkoshak](https://github.com/rkoshak)s post [Ansible Revisited](https://community.openhab.org/t/ansible-revisited/105754) in the [openHAB community](https://community.openhab.org).

 **Work In Progress**: While the role is already functional, molecule test are rudimentary / non existent.

-This role will set up an openHAB server as Docker container and is heavily inspired by [rkoshak](https://github.com/rkoshak)s post [Ansible Revisited](https://community.openhab.org/t/ansible-revisited/105754) in the [openHAB community](https://community.openhab.org).

 ### It will